Dragonrun1/uuid4/README.md

 Please make sure to update or add tests as appropriate.

 ## License

 [BSD-3-Clause](https://spdx.org/licenses/BSD-3-Clause.html)

-Copyright (c) 2020 Michael Cummings.
+Copyright © 2020-2022 Michael Cummings.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: